Powerlearnproject/se-day1-assignment-Sidismon/README.md

 IDEs and VCS play a crucial role in the software development process by:

 What are some common challenges faced by software engineers?
 Provide strategies to overcome these challenges.
+ANSWER:
-Common Challenges Faced by Software Engineers
+Common Challenges Faced by Software Engineers;
 1. Technical Complexity:
 Challenge: Navigating intricate codebases, debugging complex systems, and keeping up with rapidly evolving technologies.
 Strategies:
 Leverage tools like debuggers, version control systems, and documentation.